 An applicant’s claims for protection will continue to be assessed individually.
 Where it is found that Australia has protection obligations to an applicant on the basis of the Refugees Convention or complementary protection, they may be granted a protection visa if all other visa requirements are met.
 Where Australia does not have a protection obligation to an applicant, the applicant should either seek advice about other visa options or depart Australia voluntarily.
 Failing this, they may be removed from Australia.

 New or unfinalised applications

-As of 24 March 2012, the department is assessing all new and unfinalised applications against the complementary protection criteria, in addition to the Refugees Convention, before an application is decided.
+Since 24 March 2012, the department has assessed all new and unfinalised applications against the complementary protection criteria, in addition to the Refugees Convention, before an application is decided.
 All cases that did not have a determination on a primary assessment before this date will also be assessed against both the Refugees Convention and complementary protection criteria.

 Applications at merits review

 Fact Sheet 61a.
-Produced by the National Communications Branch, Department of Immigration and Citizenship, Canberra.
+Produced by the National Communications Branch, Department of Immigration and Border Protection, Canberra.